reception@stonemed.co.nz or 09 3200 168

 Travel Advice / Vaccinations

 Before you head off overseas for holidays or work, you may want to consider seeking travel advice from our GPs and updated recommendations on vaccinations against common infectious diseases found in foreign countries such as malaria, typhoid and Hepatitis A. You may find it helpful to take a medical kit with you, just in case you are faced with simple medical problems overseas, where access to medical service is limited.
 An appointment for travel advice and vaccination should be made 2-3 months prior to your travel if possible, as some vaccines may need to be ordered in advance.
+Please contact our Reception Team to organize a 30 minute appointment ( a double appointment charge applies) with your GP to discuss your Travel requirements.
+Please complete the Pre-Travel Checklist below and return to us below prior to your appointment with your GP.

 Well Child/Tamariki Ora Health Checks